matthewatkins/kairos/README.md

 # Kairos Timekeeper Dashboard

 Kairos is an AI enhanced timekeeping application that differentiates itself by using energy levels as it's main mechanic as opposed to regular clock based time.
+In ancient Greek Kairos means 'the right or critical moment'.
+Therfore this app suggests the right task or activity at the right time for a users current energy.

 This project is simply the **dashboard** part of what would be a larger application.